 Exactly.

-And then I think it's important to recognize that the country is very hungry for effective leadership and and they uh correctly tend to place most of the blame for what's happened so far, not on the president, but on all the folks who've not been able to deliver up till now.
+And they correctly tend to place most of the blame for what's happened so far, not on the president, but on all the folks who've not been able to deliver up till now.

-And in that sense I still think there's a lot that can be done.
+And in that sense, I still think there's a lot that can be done.

-But he's gotta become more stable.
+But he's got to become more stable.

-He he's gotta become somebody that his own team can rely on without looking over their shoulder and wondering what he's up to.
+He's got to become somebody that his own team can rely on without looking over their shoulder and wondering what he's up to.

 They have to think, wait, but what am I signing up for here?